TechDataMan/DisasterResponse/README.md

 ## Instructions <a name="instructions"></a>

-1. Clone or download the repo and Open terminal and navigate to the project folder
+1. Clone or download the repo, open terminal and navigate to the project folder

 2. Run the following commands in the project's root directory to set up your database and model.